 To maximize the impact of the arts on economic development, education and the quality of life for everyone by generating resources, inspiring excellence, and creating community connections.

 Fund for the Arts is a regional nonprofit committed to building a vibrant community through the power of the arts.
 With the help of nearly 20,000 donors, Fund for the Arts supports a range of arts organizations and drives accessibility across neighborhoods, schools, community center, senior care facilities, parks, libraries, and public spaces.

-We believe the arts fuel our regional economy, inspire student success, bring people together, and simple make Greater Louisville an amazing, unique community.
+We believe the arts fuel our regional economy, inspire student success, bring people together, and simply make Greater Louisville an amazing, unique community.

 Fund for the Arts strives to make Louisville a competitive 21st-century city by bringing innovative programming, national acclaim, exciting performances, and exhibitions in traditional and non-traditional spaces in our community.